neuland-ingolstadt/neuland.app-native/docs/en/app/setup.md

 ## Submitting Changes

 1. Commit your changes to your branch.
-To ensure descriptive commit messages, we recommend using the Angular commit message style for your commit messages.
+To ensure descriptive commit messages and automatic changelog generation, we require using the Angular commit message style for your commit messages.
 2. Create a pull request from your branch to the develop branch of this repository.
 3. Provide a clear and descriptive title and description for your pull request, summarizing the changes you made.
+Also make sure use the Angular commit message style for the pull request title.
 4. Once your pull request is submitted, our team will review your changes and provide feedback or request further modifications if needed.

 ::: details Details on the Angular commit message style